QuimCrous/online-bank-api/README.md

     - addPassword.
 This method allows the admin to change the password of the user (not tested because I don't know if it's usefully).

 - Third Party User methods:
     - transferMoneyByAccountType.
-It's the same method as the one in the account holder service but it also asks to insert the hashed key in the headers to confirm the third party user identity.
+It's the same method as the one in the account holder service, but it also asks to insert the hashed key in the headers to confirm the third party user identity.

 ## Use-Case & Class Diagram